leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/5greimasif_isotopy_framework_greimas.md

 ---
-UID: "5GreimasIF"
-Title: "Isotopy Framework"
-Author: "Greimas"
+Author: Greimas
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
-Last Edited: "9/4/2024, 3:31:17 AM"
+Last Edited: 9/4/2024, 3:31:17 AM
 Prima-Forma:
-  - "animus"
+- animus
-  - "meaning"
+- meaning
-DIR: "SEMANTICS"
-Summary: "Greimas's *Isotopy Framework* explains how the repetition of semantic categories throughout a narrative creates coherence and thematic unity.
-By reinforcing key ideas and meanings, isotopy ensures consistency, guiding the reader to a unified interpretation and helping clarify complex or ambiguous elements in the story."
+Summary: Greimas's *Isotopy Framework* explains how the repetition of semantic categories throughout a narrative creates coherence and thematic unity.
+By reinforcing key ideas and meanings, isotopy ensures consistency, guiding the reader to a unified interpretation and helping clarify complex or ambiguous elements in the story.
+Title: Isotopy Framework
+UID: 5GreimasIF
 ---
 ### Title: **Greimas's Isotopy Framework**

 - **Isotopy**: